 Having delightful details can make a whole lot of difference in the entire experience.

 5. Make It Memorable and Understand What Matters.

 It’s quite moving to see couples tying the knot in simple ceremonies these days.
 Ask them why go through it and they’ll tell you it’s simply because they want to celebrate their love and that’s what truly matters.

 Slip into your stunning dress, put on some make-up, do your hair, and get ready to walk down your pretend-aisle—even if it only means four steps.
 While you’re at it, play that romantic music that makes you tear up.
 If you are unable to say your own vows, you have more flexibility to do this during the after-ceremony.
 As well, don’t skip on speeches, still, ask someone close to make a toast.

 There are a lot of things you cannot control at the moment, but you’re still in charge of making your big day memorable.
 So go ahead, no one is stopping you from enjoying it!
 But seriously, just don’t break any rules and make sure to keep every single person in the event safe.

 And oh, don’t forget to have lots of good captures of that one moment.
 Not everyone in your generation could have that.
 Imagine, a wedding amid a pandemic?
-Your grandkids would surely love to see photos the photos!
+Your grandkids would surely love to see photos of that!